 In June 1997, God brought Pastor Wallace to Regency Baptist Church.
 During the years that he has been here, many souls have been saved, families have been reached, missionaries sent from our congregation, and believers have been strengthened in the faith.
-In addition to their ministry at Regency, both Pastor and Betty Wallace currently teach classes at Crown Southwest Norris Seminary in Fort Worth.
+In addition to his ministry at Regency, Pastor Wallace currently teaches classes at Crown Southwest Norris Seminary in Fort Worth.

 In May 2012, Pastor Wallace was honored by Crown College with an honorary Doctor of Divinity degree for faithful Christian service.

 The Wallaces live in Arlington and have three daughters, six grandchildren, and six great-grandchildren.